puhsh/puhsh/CONTRIBUTING.md

 1. Pull request is merged into Master.
 2. Jenkins pulls down the latest code and runs the tests.
+3. After the tests are run:
-3a.
-If the tests all pass, Jenkins deploys to production shortly after.
+  * If the tests all pass, Jenkins deploys to production shortly after.
- b.
-If the tests fail, no further builds will be deployed to production till all the specs are green again.
+  * If the tests fail, no further builds will be deployed to production till all the specs are green again.

 ## Development Best Practices
 Here are some recommendations to effectively develop against the Rails App